volkamerlab/TeachOpenCADD-BindingSiteDetection/README.md

-# TeachOpenCADD-BindingSiteDetection
+# TeachOpenCADD - Binding Site Detection

+**This repository is work-in-progress.**

+## Content

-TeachOpenCADD talktorial on binding site detection
+Notebook on binding site detection for kinases:

-Created by Abishek
+- Detect binding site using DoGSiteScorer
+- Choose the detected pocket with the best DrugScore
+- Compare pocket residues with KLIFS pocket residues

+## Authors

+Volkamer Lab

+Abishek Laxmanan Ravi Shankar, supervised by Dominique Sydow